 Our corporate privacy notice as well as service specific privacy information.
+Following Britain’s departure from the EU, all references to GDPR now refer to UK GDPR.

 Information here will help you understand how and why we process your personal data and relates to the whole council.
 We also have specific privacy notices for each area of the council, showing how each service within the council may process your data.